baccenfutter/pass-vaults/README.md

 An extension for the standard unix password manager:
 [Password-Store](https://git.zx2c4.com/password-store)

-This extension adds support for maintaining multiple separate password stores under the same account.
-It moves the location of the stores to sub-directories under ~/.password-vaults and replaces ~/.password-store with a symbolic link pointing to the currently active password store.
-Several sub-commands are included, that allow the user to easily create additional stores, maintain them and switch back and forth between them.

 ## Features

 - support for managing multiple separate password-stores, called vaults